Space scientists have discovered the hottest place known in the Universe where temperatures reach an amazing 300 million degrees C.

 The cosmic hotspot was detected by an X-ray telescope board a Japanese satellite called Suzaku.
 The cluster of galaxies, labelled RXJ1347, is five million light-years wide.

-Astronomers are puzzled because the gas is many times hotter than any observed in galaxies before.
+Astronomers are puzzled because the gas seen in Virgo is many times hotter than any observed in galaxies before.
 By comparison, the centre of the sun is burning at “only” 15 million degrees C.

 Their best bet to explain the gas’s searing temperatures is that the galaxies collided violently with another swarm of galaxies at a speed of 2,500 miles per second.